cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 The `schema` option of `getItem()` now only accepts our own `JSONSchema` interface, which is a subset of the JSON Schema standard.

-This lib has always discarded some features of the standard, as it uses the schemas for a specific purpose (validation).
+This library has always discarded some features of the standard, as it uses the schemas for a specific purpose (validation).
 But before v8, extra properties in the schema were accepted even if not supported.
 It is no longer possible since v8 due to TypeScript limitations.

 ## Feature: new `StorageMap` service